We do not assess or approve telcos’ plans for mobile phone base stations.

 Land access complaints

 A telco may seek access to your land to install a base station.
 Under certain conditions, they can do so by issuing you with a notice.

 If you have any concerns, you should speak to the telco first about access to your property.

 If you cannot resolve your complaint with the telco, talk to the Telecommunications Industry Ombudsman.

-For all other NBN issues and complaints contact NBN Co Limited.
+For NBN tower complaints and issues, contact NBN Co Limited.